Ekan5h/TextSegmentation/README.md

  * The image has a dark background below the paper
  * The writing is darker than the paper.
  * The image is 1:1 aspect ratio

+Proof of concept python notebook can be found in html format [here](https://ekan5h.github.io/TextSegmentation/)

 ## Examples:
 Example 1